Kegbot/kegbot-server/docs/source/kegboard-guide/firmware.rst

 then you're most of the way there.

-The latest version of the Kegboard firmware is available in the **kegbot** distribution, under the directory ``controller/kegboard-v3/``.
+The latest version of the Kegboard firmware is available in the **kegbot** distribution, under the directory ``controller/kegboard/``.

-The file ``kegboard-v3.pde`` is the main source to the firmware.
+The file ``kegboard.pde`` is the main source to the firmware.
 This file is a C source file, using the file extension preferred by the Arduino development tools.